kathleenkhwong/check_bskt_asian_bestof/README.md

 ---

-## 2. Test cases with 1000 or more assets
+## 2. Test cases for 1000 or more assets

 ### Step 1.
 Initialize Parameters